City crews and KDOT prepare for refreezing roadways

 “On areas where the snow is mostly clear or it’s slushy, we’re continuing to apply salt and sand mix which provides for the melting of the snow and ice and also some traction for drivers,” said Nelson.

-“The bridges and any of the elevated road ways tend to get colder and stay colder longer.
-That’s where we especially concentrate our efforts on trying to fight ice,” said Tim Potter, Public Affairs Manager for K-DOT.
+“The bridges and any of the elevated roadways tend to get colder and stay colder longer.
+That’s where we especially concentrate our efforts on trying to fight ice,” said Tim Potter, KDOT Public Affairs Manager.

-Crews advise, even if the roads look treated drivers should still take it easy because ice patches could be developing.
+Crews advise, even if the roads look treated, that drivers should still take it easy because ice patches could be developing.

 LATEST STORIES: